How to Make an Invoice

 While not necessary, you might want to add a note at the end of your invoice that includes a friendly thank-you message for your client.
 Not only is it good for your brand, common courtesy like a simple thank you can actually help you get paid faster.

 To create an invoice for free, build your own invoice using Microsoft Word, Microsoft Excel or Google Docs.
 You can use a premade invoice template offered by the program you choose, or you can create your own invoice from scratch.

 To make a free invoice that looks professional and unique, you can download free invoice templates online that you can then personalize to suit your small business.
 FreshBooks offers free professional invoice templates you can download for self-employed and freelance businesses.

-Our invoice generator software is available in multiple formats and can be accessed using your laptop or phone.
+Our invoice generator software can be accessed using your laptop or phone.
 If you’re on the go, you can download our invoice generator app, which lets you log in to your account and send invoices quickly, from anywhere that you may be.

 If you’d like a more detailed invoice template guide, visit FreshBooks to find out more.

 Here is the proper formatting for an invoice, with a sample invoice included:

 - Your business information appears at the top of the invoice as a header.